EmmaPesjak/Game-of-Life-Python/Laboration_3/README.md

 accessed 2021-09-30.

 ## Purpose
-The purpose of laboration 3 was to get an understanding of file handling, loggers, decorators, different typers of functions; iterative and recursive, and to see how to set up a well-structured program.
+The purpose of laboration 3 was to get an understanding of file handling, loggers, decorators, different types of functions; iterative and recursive, and to see how to set up a well-structured program.

 ## Procedures